Two Large Studies Show IPM’s Monthly Vaginal Ring Helps Protect Women Against HIV

 Both studies found the ring to be safe, with no statistical difference between the active and placebo arms.
 Previous IPM studies have shown that absorption of dapivirine is largely confined to vaginal tissue with low systemic exposure, which may help minimize side effects.
 The Ring Study and ASPIRE also found no evidence that use of the dapivirine ring increased the presence of ARV-resistant HIV.

 As we continue to examine the data, we are also focusing on what more we can learn about the relationship between adherence and efficacy.
 Both studies used objective markers to measure adherence, including dapivirine levels in blood plasma and residual drug left in used rings of women in the dapivirine ring arms of the studies.
-Overall, adherence and, in turn, HIV protection improved over time in ASPIRE.
-This finding was supported by a post-hoc analysis of The Ring Study exhibiting a strong trend toward higher efficacy in women with less drug remaining in the ring.
+Overall, adherence and, in turn, HIV protection, improved over time in ASPIRE.
+This finding was supported by a post-hoc analysis of The Ring Study exhibiting a strong trend toward higher efficacy in women who had less drug remaining in their used rings.
 Taken together, these data suggest that the ring must be used continuously to achieve protection — and that greater protection could be achieved with more consistent use.

 “Women who volunteered for these studies live in communities with some of the highest rates of HIV in the world, and we saw that across women of all ages in both studies.
 Today, we have turned a corner in HIV prevention,” said Dr. Annalene Nel, chief medical officer of IPM and study director for The Ring Study.
 “We have seen the potential of an ARV ring, and must now work to fully realize this potential for women worldwide.”